adamharris30/MiaDE/UseCase1.md

 Preconditions:
 Relevant file/package information is in the NIST vulnerability database Proper project information has been provided
+Proper connections are established between databases utilized by the system

 Main Success Scenario:
 Developer receives accurate license and vulnerability information for the requested project(s)